micro-api/micro-api/README.md

 ## Introduction

 Micro API simplifies [JSON-LD](http://json-ld.org) by limiting it to a subset which can be traversed reliably without using processing algorithms.
+It is designed to look like vanilla JSON and does not assume any prior knowledge of JSON-LD, RDF, OWL, and semantic web in general.

+The goal is to reduce these concepts into their most minimal forms possible, and add affordances needed for APIs, such as querying, creating, updating, and deleting resources.
+It can be considered a hypermedia format, and it conforms to [Representational State Transfer](https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm) (REST) at the highest level.

 Example payloads and HTTP requests should be considered non-normative.

 The key words **MUST**, **MUST NOT**, **REQUIRED**, **SHALL**, **SHALL NOT**, **SHOULD**, **SHOULD NOT**, **RECOMMENDED**, **NOT RECOMMENDED**, **MAY**, and **OPTIONAL** in this specification have the meaning defined in [RFC 2119](https://www.ietf.org/rfc/rfc2119).